sunfishcode/wasm-reference-manual/WebAssembly.md

 ### Instruction Opcode Field

-These values are used in the [binary format](#binary-format) to encode instruction [opcodes].
+These values are used in WebAssembly the to encode instruction [opcodes].

 [opcodes]: https://en.wikipedia.org/wiki/Opcode

 ### Instruction Syntax Field

-These are suggested operator names for use in the [text format].
+These are suggested operator names for use in [text form].
 A parenthesized number is given for each operator name giving a suggested operator [precedence] value when binary operators use infix notation and unary operators use prefix notation.